mpcox/203.328/README.md

     Print "failed"
 ```

 This is not something a computer could run.
-Nor would a person.
-We would probably say: "the student passed if they got 50%, otherwise they failed".
-Pseudocode sits between these two extremes – it describes a series of computations that are very close to what a computer would need to run, without worrying about the details.
+A person wouldn't say this either.
+We would probably say: "the student failed unless they got 50%".
+Pseudocode sits between these two extremes – it describes a series of computations that are very close to what a computer needs to run, without worrying about the details.

-Pseudo code is helpful precisely because it *is* very close to what a computer needs to run.
-By laying out a process in pseudocode, we are quickly able to write code that a computer can read.
+Pseudo code is helpful precisely because it *is* very close to what a computer needs.
+By laying out our logic in pseudocode, we are quickly able to write code that a computer can read.
 An example in R for the pseudocode above might be:

 ```r
 student_grade <- 65